prominenceai/deepstream-services-library/docs/proto-lib-azure.md

 sudo pip3 install --upgrade pip
 ```

-### Failure varifying azure-cli install on Jetson
+### Failure verifying azure-cli install on Jetson
 If the command `az --version ` fails with
 ```
 /usr/bin/az: line 2: /opt/az/bin/python3: cannot execute binary file: Exec format error

 ```

-You have an invalid debian version installed which can be removed with.
+You have an invalid Debian version installed which can be removed with.
 ```bash
 sudo apt-get remove -y azure-cli
 ```